MattBaccam/DezgoTextToImage/README.md

 ## To Do List
-- Add models page to for further details on all the models available
+- Add models page for further details on all the models available
 - Information page that explains image generation and explains how to leverage specific models for your advantage (ex. trigger words, prompt weighting and etc)